About the Report

 Stringent Government Regulations towards Water Conservation

-The increasing demand for eco-friendly (chemical free) produced water treatment technologies is, in turn, expected to drive the growth of the global produced water treatment systems market.
-Moreover, stringent government regulations related to the impact of untreated produced water on environment and reinjection policies in the oil & gas sector, are estimated to boost the growth of the global produced water treatment systems market.
+The increasing demand for eco-friendly (chemical free) produced water treatment technologies is, in turn, expected to drive the growth of the market.
+Moreover, stringent government regulations related to the impact of untreated produced water on environment and reinjection policies in the oil & gas sector, are estimated to boost the sales of produced water treatment systems.

 Agencies such as European Water Association (Europe), India Water Works Association (India), and Environmental Protection Agency (U.S.), among several other government authorities, are proactively engaged in framing policies and regulations related to the water treatment for disposal or reuse purpose.